ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   First, we will reconfigure logstash to receive CloudFoundry (syslog formatted) messages by editing the configmap in the kube-system namespace named "logstash-pipeline".

-  The easiest way to make these changes is to use the kubectl cli with the `kubectl edit configmap logstash-pipeline --namespace=kube-system` command.
+  The easiest way to make these changes is to use the kubectl cli:

+      ICP 2.1.0.2:
+        `kubectl edit configmap logstash-pipeline --namespace=kube-system`

+      ICP 2.1.0.3:
+        `kubectl edit configmap logging-elk-logstash-config --namespace=kube-system`

   After executing this command you will get a VI editor on the screen with the contents of the configmap file available for editing.